 - The 2009 Star Trek movie showed the planet Vulcan being destroyed, and then headed for Earth to do the same.

-- Alderaan from Star Wars Episode IV: A New Hope is destroyed to demonstrate how evil the Empire is and the powers granted to them by the Death Star.
+- A New Hope: Alderaan is destroyed to demonstrate how evil the Empire is and the powers granted to them by the Death Star at full power.

 - A throwaway line in the first Jack Blank book shows that the planet of Mars once was as green as Earth, and that the reason it's as barren as it we know it is because the planet-consuming Rüstov already finished with it, and they are presently attempting to invade the Earth.

 - Robert A. Heinlein's Stranger in a Strange Land has a brief passage from the perspective of the Martians who adopted Valentine Michael Smith.
 From their perspective he's evaluating humanity, and if they don't measure up, well ...
 Jupiter used to be the sixth planet and Mars was always fourth.

 - In Charlie and the Great Glass Elevator, the Vermicious Knids are said to have eaten the former inhabitants of Venus, Mars, and the Moon.
 The only reason why they haven't devoured Earth yet is because they can't survive the friction heat from plummeting through the atmosphere.